elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 	- If you don't want that, comment out the line under the comment `# Delete all raw recording data` in the function `cleanup`
 - Currently processes and publishes the WHOLE conference, not just when you click the start/stop recording button
 	- To get rid of the parts you don't want, use the video editor tool in Opencast
 - The recording is published with a few default metadata values.
 To set further metadata, the frontend which creates the BBB-Meeting will need pass them when calling the `/create` API, so that BBB then may pass them on to Opencast.
   An overview over the possible metadata can be found [here](https://github.com/elan-ev/opencast-bigbluebutton-integration).
 - The time between the end of a BBB Meeting and the recording appearing in Opencast depends largely on the number of files generated.
 A simple test meeting should take something between 30-60 seconds.
 	- In certain edge cases (video recordings with uneven resolutions), there may still be some preprocessing necessary on BBB side, greatly increasing the time until the recording appears in Opencast.
-- The recording is published with a few default metadata values.
-To set further metadata, the frontend which creates the BBB-Meeting will need pass them when calling the `/create` API, so that BBB then may pass them on to Opencast.
-An overview over the possible metadata can be found [here](https://github.com/elan-ev/opencast-bigbluebutton-integration).
 - The BBB-Upload workflow for Opencast relies on the partial workflows `partial-preview.xml` and `partial-publish.xml` from the official Opencast installation.
 If these partial workflows are changed in your installation, you will need to change the BBB-Uploads workflows accordingly.